 For planting trees and shrubs, create a mound with the native soil so that one-third to one-half of the rootball is above the normal soil line when you plant.
 Select the right plant for wet sites, as well.
 Some plants that will tolerate wet, clay soils include Joe-Pye weed, Louisiana iris, Miscanthus ornamental grass, obedient plant (

 Planting in Shade

 Photo courtesy of the

 National Gardening Association.

-the right plant is also important when planting in a shady location.
+Selecting the right plant is also important when planting in a shady location.
 First, determine the amount of shade you have.

-shade is defined as 3 to 4 hours of direct sun a day.
+Part shade is defined as 3 to 4 hours of direct sun a day.
 Astilbes, coleus, impatiens and heuchera are examples of plants that grow well under these conditions.

 Deep shade is what’s found on the north side of buildings or under evergreen trees with low branches.
 Few plants, other than moss, grow well in deep shade, so it’s wiser to mulch that area instead.